abduljabbarbcs/abduljabbarbcs/README.md

 complex problems by utilizing state-of-the-art techniques in large-scale projects.
 My expertise lies in developing comprehensive solutions using front-end and back-end technologies, as well as automating deployment processes with Docker.
 Enthusiastic about exploring new technologies and thrive on facing new challenges.
+Check out my portfolio [here](https://abduljabbarbcs.github.io/portfolio/).

 ## 🚀 Skills